 When the weather is cold and snowy, the birds are extra active and in search of food, and will land right in your outstretched palm to eat black oil sunflower seeds.
 It’s super cute, and an activity the whole family can enjoy together.

-This winter, the Hand Feed a Chickadee program is only being offered at Brecksville Reservation on Saturday and Sunday mornings from 10 a.m.-noon in January and February, 2024.
-Birdseed will be provided.
+This winter, the Hand Feed a Chickadee program is being offered at Brecksville Reservation Thursday-Monday from December 21-31, 2025, and then only on Saturday and Sunday mornings in January and February, 2026.
+The hours are 10 a.m.-noon on the designated days, and birdseed will be provided.

 READ MORE: How to Hand-Feed Birds at Brecksville Nature Center